Obiente/Cloud/PRICING.md

 A: We offer free plans for certain customers (students, open-source projects, non-profits, and early-stage startups).
 Please reach out to our team for more details.
 Free plans are not available through the dashboard - you must contact us to discuss eligibility.

 **Q: What if my deployment only runs part-time?**
 A: You only pay for actual runtime.
 If your deployment runs 12 hours/day instead of 24/7, you'll pay approximately half the monthly cost.
 This is a key advantage over traditional VPS where you pay for the full month regardless of usage.
+Perfect for game servers that are only active during peak hours or development environments used only during work hours.

+**Q: How much can I save with pay-as-you-go vs traditional hosting?**
+A: Savings depend on your usage patterns.
+For game servers running 12 hours/day, you can save 50% compared to fixed-price hosting.
+For VPSs with low CPU utilization (under 50%), savings can be 30-40%.
+Development environments used only during work hours can save 60-70% compared to 24/7 hosting.

 **Q: Will pricing change over time?**
 A: Yes, we plan to reduce pricing for storage and other resources as we grow and achieve better economies of scale.
 We're committed to passing cost savings along to our customers.